 Once you have chosen your target audience and the main product within your salon, you need to consider what sort of location would be best for attracting your customers.
 Choose the wrong location, and you may find that you are limiting your salon’s potential for new and influential customers.

 The first thing that you need to consider about the location of your salon is its proximity to your town’s commercial life.
 Your salon needs to be in an area where it will be seen on a daily basis, preferably next to or inside a shopping centre.
 While these areas can be seen as relatively expensive for you, remember that they will make up for this cost due to their visibility.

 If you do find your salon in a bad location and you do not want to move, then you may need to consider setting up billboards, employing sign advertisers or even remodeling the appearance of your business to make it stand out amongst the other businesses.

 The most successful salons in the beauty business always survey their location’s environment before they purchase their stores.
 While it can be useful to have your salon in a highly commercialized environment, you may want to consider whether this will limit your customers to those visiting your salon by foot.

 Your salon should be accessible to all of your customers, near roads so that you can be reached by motor vehicles, as well as potentially near metro stations so that customers who do not live directly in the city can still reach you.

 If your salon does not lie near these transport links, then you may want to consider putting up advertisements near them, such as on a road or near a metro station entrance, so that you can more easily catch attention from new clients.

-Consider the size and cost of the salon
+Consider the maintenance cost of the salon

-Your salon needs to utilize its space to look attractive to its customers, as well as provide a space that will bring out the best in your products.
+Your salon also needs to utilize its space to look attractive to its customers, as well as provide a space that will bring out the best in your products.
 The less you spend on the location and the size of your salon, the more money you can use to advertise your salon or spend on beauty technology to enhance your products.
 You could also free up money for insurance from specialists like Salon Gold.